The fairytale-like Glenveagh Castle in Donegal truly is a sight to behold.

 In 1975, Mr McIllhenny sold the estate to the Office of Public Works which allowed the creation of Glenveagh National Park, and in 1983, Glenveagh Castle was bestowed to the nation, with the National Park opening to the public a year later and the castle in 1986.

-One really interesting fact was that the castle once hosted Marilyn Monroe and John Wayne.
-A tour of the amazing gardens will follow after castle.
+One interesting bit of trivia about Glenveagh is that the castle once hosted Marilyn Monroe and John Wayne.

 Places to visit near Glenveagh Castle